-Say you are involved in a crash, but a pretty small one.
-No one seems to be injured, each vehicle has only minor-appearing damage.
+Say you are involved in a car accident, but a pretty small one.
+No one seems to be injured, and each vehicle has only minor-appearing damage.
 You’re safe to leave, right?

 Actually you’re not.
 Whether the accident seems serious or not, you ALWAYS have to stop, check on the other person involved, exchange insurance information and report it to law enforcement.